TRANSFORM WASH

 concluded

 In rural and peri-urban areas of Ethiopia, up to 32% of households do not have access to a toilet, and among the households that do, between 84% and 96% lack improved toilets that are satisfactorily sanitary [1].
-The resulting practice of open-defecation can vastly increase the pathways for disease transmission and infections, exposing these families to increased risk of preventable illnesses or deaths due to diarrheal diseases, one of the leading causes of under-five morbidity and mortality in Ethiopia.
-Through USAID’s TRANSFORM Water, Sanitation, and Hygiene (WASH) project, led by Population Services International (PSI), SNV is working to change this reality for vulnerable households in Ethiopia
+The resulting practice of open defecation can vastly increase the pathways for disease transmission and infections, exposing these families to an increased risk of preventable illnesses or deaths due to diarrheal diseases, one of the leading causes of under-five morbidity and mortality in Ethiopia.
+Through USAID’s TRANSFORM Water, Sanitation, and Hygiene (WASH) project, led by Population Services International (PSI), SNV is working to change this reality for vulnerable households in Ethiopia.